mattermost/mattermost-developer-documentation/site/content/integrate/faq/_index.md

 Automate Mattermost upgrade within another application:

-1. Review the [upgrade guide](https://docs.mattermost.com/upgrade/upgrading-mattermost-server.html) for an overview of the upgrade procedure.
+1. Review the {{< newtabref href="https://docs.mattermost.com/upgrade/upgrading-mattermost-server.html" title="upgrade guide" >}} for an overview of the upgrade procedure.
 2. Create automation to upgrade to the next Mattermost versions:
     - Back up the `config.json` file to preserve any settings a user may have made.
     - Back up the `./data` directory if local storage is used for files.
     - Replace the contents of `/mattermost` directory with the decompressed contents of the latest release.
     - Restore `config.json` and `./data` to their previous locations (which may have been overwritten).
-    - If you need to overwrite any `config.json` parameters use a [`sed` command](https://stackoverflow.com/questions/20568515/how-to-use-sed-to-replace-a-config-files-variable) or similar tool to update `config.json`
+    - If you need to overwrite any `config.json` parameters use a {{< newtabref href="https://stackoverflow.com/questions/20568515/how-to-use-sed-to-replace-a-config-files-variable" title="`sed` command" >}} or similar tool to update `config.json`
     - Starting the Mattermost server to upgrade the database, `config.json` file, and `./data` as necessary.
 3. Optionally the upgrade procedure can be chained so users can upgrade across an arbitrary number of Mattermost versions rather than to just the latest release.

-Come [join our Contributors community channel](https://community.mattermost.com/core/channels/tickets) on our daily build server, where you can discuss questions with community members and the Mattermost core team.
-Join our [Developers channel](https://community.mattermost.com/core/channels/developers) for technical discussions and our [Integrations channel](https://community.mattermost.com/core/channels/integrations) for all integrations and plugins discussions.
+Come {{< newtabref href="https://community.mattermost.com/core/channels/tickets" title="join our Contributors community channel" >}} on our daily build server, where you can discuss questions with community members and the Mattermost core team.
+Join our {{< newtabref href="https://community.mattermost.com/core/channels/developers" title="Developers channel" >}} for technical discussions and our {{< newtabref href="https://community.mattermost.com/core/channels/integrations" title="Integrations channel" >}} for all integrations and plugins discussions.